The Ultimate Guitar Tuner Guide

 These days, pretty much everyone uses a smartphone and as you can imagine, the processing power far outweighs that of a humble microphone tuner.
 However, the microphone on your phone hasn't necessarily been optimised to pick up guitar frequencies.

 There are plenty of good apps available for smart phones that’ll do the trick for basic home use.
 We wouldn’t recommend these as a pro solution because in a live situation the tuner will pick up a lot of interference.
-But out and about when you've inevitably forgotten your clip-on tuner, these are a great alternative.
+Alternativly you can plug in via a bus powered audio interface that's compatible with Android or iOS, iOS comes with Garageband that's both free and comes with a free built in tuner!
+Out and about when you've inevitably forgotten your clip-on tuner, these are a great alternative.
 Why not check out the Boss TU-3 app or TC Electronic Polytune app?

 Handheld and Desktop Tuners